sguzunov/docs/docs/developers/05_testing-your-app/01_glue42-mock/glue-mock.md

 - `/src` - the source of a sample Glue42 enabled app;
 - `/test` - [Puppeteer](https://developers.google.com/web/tools/puppeteer) tests of the sample app;

 *[Puppeteer](https://developers.google.com/web/tools/puppeteer) is used to test the sample Glue42 enabled app.
-However, the Glue42 mock is not tied up to Puppeteer and can be used with other tools as well.*
+However, the Glue42 mock isn't tied up to Puppeteer and can be used with other tools as well.*

 ## Glue42 Mock